Home/Resources/Early Development/Let’s Talk About It: 5 Ways to Build Babies’ Language and Communication Skills from Birth

 Talking with babies doesn’t just build vocabularies; it also nurtures the development of cognitive and social-emotional skills, now and into your baby’s future.

-Here are five ways to build strong language skills from birth:
+Here are some tips on how to talk to babies and build strong language skills from birth:

 1. Talk to babies in their language—parentese!